 “Did you have any serious hesitations about becoming a public figure?
 I'm curious if you ever had a conscious check-in with yourself about whether putting yourself and your thoughts out there was something you wanted and were comfortable with, and if so, what that dialogue was like.”

 I didn’t hesitate before I became a semi-public figure, probably because I didn’t exactly set out to do that, but I definitely hesitate now.
 Especially since striking out on my own and learning how it feels to endure the burden of public critique alone.
 I think some people are more suited for it.
 Their skin is thicker, less porous, or they’re energized by conflict.
 I’m not like that at all.
-The sensitivity inherent to my work is double-edged.
+The sensitivity inherent to my kind of writing is double-edged.

 There’s this pervasive belief that if you enjoy the perks of an audience, you must endure listening to strangers talk shit about you—that this is part of the exchange: clout for shit-talk.
 It’s certainly been true in my experience.
 And even though what I’ve received has been mild compared to others, sometimes it weighs so heavy it doesn’t feel worth it.
 Most pressingly, it makes me pessimistic about my ability to connect with others, which is unmooring to me as a writer, if not totally inhibitive.
 Without that belief, everything feels pointless.
 It’s a slippery slope to depression.
 I know there’s more to public figurehood than critique, but it’s the only part I seriously struggle with.